msvahedi/msvahedi.github.io/_posts/2022-10-19-Post-MyClass.md

 ---
 layout: posts
-title: در کلاس چه گذشت
+title: About Today's Computer Class
 ---

-- We wrote some code
+- We wrote some code in the class
 - We built our website
-- We pushed
+- We adddes and commited and pushed